fditraglia/econ722/demo.md

         #' @source \url{http://ditraglia.com/econ103/survey_clean.csv/}
         "height_handspan"

-Then do `devtools::document()` and then clean and re-build the package.
+15. Now do `devtools::document()` and then clean and re-build the package.
 You can also set your build options so RStudio uses `roxygen` automatically.
 Click `More` in the `Build` menu.

-15. Now let's share our package on github.
+16. Now let's share our package on github.
 Click on the `git` tab and then commit the changes.
 Ordinarily we'd make many commits, each of which is a small change but this is just a simple example.
 Now we need to get this on github.
 You'll need a github account.
 Sign up: it's free.
 Click `Create New Repository` and then give it the same name as our local package: `test_pkg`.
 Don't initialize with a README.
 Then follow the instructions under `push an existing repository from the command line.` You can access the git command line in R under Git > More > Shell.

-16. Now let's check to see that the package is on github.
+17. Now let's check to see that the package is on github.
 Since this is a public repository, you can easily install it on your own computer by using the following command `devtools::install_github("fditraglia/testpkg")`

 ## Part II Building Packages with Rcpp/RcppArmadillo